 Next, program the computer to repeat this action.

-For example, to make the sprite bounce faster, change the value in the “wait” block to
+For example, to make the sprite bounce faster

-To make it to bounce higher, change the values in the “Change y by” blocks.
+change the values in the change y by blocks.

 Add an event to tell the computer when to run this code.